500+ Words Essay on Badminton

 Badminton is played as a singles, doubles or mixed doubles game with one or two players on a side.
 The objective of the game is to hit the shuttlecock or “bird” back and forth with a racket across a net.
 The bird should be hit with such speed and accuracy that the opponent is unable to return the shot successfully.
 The game can either be fast or slow-paced, depending on the skill level of the players.

 Badminton, one of the world’s fastest racket sports, is popular among children.
 It is suitable for children of all ages and abilities.
-Badminton game develop all-round physical skills of children such as eye-hand coordination, catching and throwing, stability and balance, speed and agility (the ability to quickly change direction).
+Playing badminton helps develop all-round physical skills of children such as eye-hand coordination, catching and throwing, stability and balance, speed and agility (the ability to quickly change direction).
 Children also learn jumping and landing skills, and decision-making and tactical skills.
 Apart from it, it also keeps children healthier and fitter.

 Famous Badminton Champions in India

 Some of the famous Badminton champions from India are Saina Nehwal and PV Sindhu.
 In Rio Olympics 2016, PV Sindhu won the silver medal.
 Also, in the recent Tokyo Olympics 2020, PV Sindhu came third and won the bronze medal.
 Saina Nehwal won a Bronze medal in the 2012 London Olympics and is the first Indian to win an Olympic medal for Badminton.
 She also won a Silver medal at the 2015 World Championship held in Jakarta.
 In 1982, Prakash Padukone from India won the first medals at the BWF World Championships.

 Students must have found this essay on Badminton useful for improving their essay writing skills.
 They can get the study material and latest update on CBSE/ICSE/State Board/Competitive Exams, at BYJU’S.

 What is the origin of the sport badminton?